Profile of ASK

 Basic Act on Measures Against Alcohol-related Health Harm

 “The Global Strategy to Reduce Harmful Use of Alcohol” which was resolved by the WHO in May 2010 strongly recommends that member States take leadership, build government policies and work together with both governmental authorities and non-governmental agencies and facilities in the related fields.

-In order to promote the Global Strategy into action in Japan, AL-HOU-NET was established in May 2012.
-It consists of medical societies, professional associations, NPOs including ASK, self-help groups and other interest groups.
+Getting the Global Strategy into action in Japan, AL-HOU-NET (the Network to establish and promote the Basic Act on Measures against Alcohol-related Health Harm) was established in May 2012.
+It consists of medical societies, professional associations, NPOs including ASK, self-help groups and other interest groups in Japan.

 Collaborating with AL-HOU-NET, the multi-party parliamentary group in the National Diet made a great effort to draft “The Basic Act on Measures against Alcohol-related Health Harm”.

 The bill had been finally introduced to the Diet on November 20 and passed on December 7, 2013.
 It was the unanimous approval both in the House of Representatives and the House of Councilors.

 Act No. 109 (December 13, 2013) Basic Act on Measures Against Alcohol-related Health Harm

 The Act was enforced in June 2014 and the government devised the basic plan in May 2016.